digitaltrails/vdu_controls/README.md

  + Refrain from adding transitions to presets.
  + If using the ambient-light brightness response curves, tune the settings and curves to avoid frequent small changes.
  + If using a light-meter, disengage metered automatic adjustment when faced with rapidly fluctuating levels of ambient brightness.
+ + The _About-Dialog_ reports the number of set-vcp/write calls made to each VDU, this can assist in tuning settings to minimise writes.
  + Consider adjusting the ambient lighting instead of the VDU.

 #### Other concerns